neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 2. *Pacifists* share the resource, and back down immediately when challenged with a fight (they don't engage in any fighting, which means they give up the resource completely when challenged, but also don't get injured from fighting).

 There are two factors that can contribute to an animal's fitness
-1. $v$ = the energy gained by obtaining the limited resource
+1. the energy gained by obtaining the limited resource
-2. $c$ = the damage done by losing a fight over a resource
+2. the damage done by losing a fight over a resource (the consequence of losing a fight)
 :::

 What happens when each set of behavioral strategies interact?

+---
+> ⏳ 15

 :::{admonition} Play it out
 Choose two people from the group to be the 'players'.
-Players act out the game from the perspective of the behavioral *strategies*.
-There are two different conditions to act out, as described below.
+Players act out the game from the perspective of the behavioral phenotypes (*strategies*).
+There are **two different conditions to act out, as described below**.
 Choose one person from the group to be the moderator.
 The moderator starts each round.
 Choose one person from the group to keep track of each player's fitness in the game.

 **Condition 1: A population of Pacifists**
-Each player represents the pacifist behavior.
+Each player represents the *pacifist* phenotype.

 The moderator places one blue pen on the table.
 This pen is the 'resource' and it is worth +2 units of fitness.
 When the moderator says *go*, both players interact over the resource.
 Decide how the resource will be allocated according to the 'pacifist' behavioral strategy described [in the model setup](gt-model-setup_fp).
 After the resource has been allocated, tally the net change in each player's fitness as a consequence of the encounter.

-The moderator places the blue pen back on the table and the interaction repeats (trial \#2) when the moderator says *go*.
+The moderator places the blue pen back on the table and the interaction repeats (ie trial \#2) when the moderator says *go*.
-Repeat the interaction for 10 trials total (tallying each player's change in net fitness after every encounter)
+**Repeat the interaction for 10 trials total** (tallying each player's change in net fitness after every encounter)

 **Condition 2: A population of Fighters**
-Each player represents the fighter behavior.
+Each player represents the *fighter* phenotype.

 The moderator places one blue pen on the table.
 This pen is the 'resource' and it is worth +2 units of fitness.
 The moderator places one red pen on the table.
-This pen is the consequence of losing a figth and it is worth -1 unit of fitness.
+This pen is the consequence of losing a fight and it is worth -1 unit of fitness.

 When the moderator says *go*, both players interact over the resource.
 Decide how the resource and consequence will be allocated according to the 'fighter' behavior described [in the model setup](gt-model-setup_fp).
 After the resource and consequence have been allocated, tally the net change in each player's fitness as a consequence of the encounter.

+**Repeat the interaction for 10 trials total** (tallying each player's change in net fitness after every encounter)
 :::

-***Q1: Which behavioral strategy would result in a "more fit" population?***
+***Q1: Which behavioral phenotype would result in a "more fit" population?***

 ⏸️ PAUSE here for class-wide discussion